Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 Still, the 25th Amendment chatter has fired up the left.
 Even some of Trump's former MAGA allies called for the Cabinet to use it.

 “25TH AMENDMENT!!!
 Not a single bomb has dropped on America.
-We cannot kill an entire civilization,” former Rep. Marjorie Taylor Greene, R-Ga., once a close ally of Trump, wrote on X in response to the president.
+We cannot kill an entire civilization,” former Rep. Marjorie Taylor Greene, R-Ga., once a close ally of Trump, wrote on X in response to Trump.
 "This is evil and madness."

 ×